Starring: Vicky Krieps, Viggo Mortensen, Solly McLeod, Danny Huston, Garrett Dillahunt

 Brave, unapologetic French Canadian Vivienne Le Coudy (Vicky Krieps) meets Danish carpenter Holger Olsen on the docks in San Francisco.
 Their chemistry is so immediately palpable that it makes you giddy for these two people you’ve only just met on screen.
 Vivienne ditches a rich art collector and departs with Holger to his cabin in a desolate part of northern Nevada.

-But it’s not long before Holger gets the itch to sign up for the Union Army, and leaves Vivienne to go see what it’s all about.
+But it’s not long before Holger gets the itch to sign up for the Union Army, and leaves Vivienne behind to go see what it’s all about.
 While he’s gone, the violent, entitled son of a wealthy local landowner takes a shine to Vivienne, and unsurprisingly, doesn’t give a f*ck about consent.

 Vivienne has to choose between walking away and starting over yet again, or standing tall and pushing forward.